 - Scientific achievement is judged using international benchmarks by a group of peers.

-- Ability of the scientist (if living) to communicate his/her research to a wide (lay) audience.
+- The ability of the scientist (if living) to communicate his/her research to a wide (lay) audience.

-- The researcher must have been based principally in the Waikato region (defined as the area in and around the Waikato river catchment).
+- The researcher must have been based principally in the Greater Waikato Region including the Bay of Plenty area.

 - The research put forward could be conducted anywhere in the world